hanzyd/infobg/README.md

 - Data successfully loaded to locally running Ollama with help to Vanna.AI

 ## TODO
-- Seems that tables columns have to have better description to allow LLM to do its magic
-- Add comments to column names.
-This will require switch from SQLite to ...
-PostgreSQL which supports COMMENTS
 - Add more statistical information about municipalities and ....

 ## HOWTO